HHM 2025 – 50+ Years of Activism and Education: The Past and Futures of Ethnic, Race and Diaspora Studies at QC

 Moderated by Jorge A. Alves, Director, Latin American and Latino Studies Program and Associate Professor of Political Science

-Brought to you by by Latin American and Latino Studies, Africana Studies Program, Asian/American Center, QC AANAPISI Project, and SEEK.
+Brought to you by Latin American and Latino Studies, Africana Studies, Asian American Community Studies, Political Science, QC AANAPISI Project, SEEK, and Urban Studies.

 Photo of QC Student Protest in 1973